davetayls/davetayls.github.com/_posts/2019-01-25-the-power-of-typescript-for-react-6-rich-domain.md

 ## Dates

 Let's start by looking at dates.
 Dates are a good example of a piece of data which can be described in many forms and stored in multiple ways.

-It could be passed around in memory as a JavaScript `Date` object, you often see dates saved using a library like `Moment` which enhance the date object.
+A date could be passed around in memory as a JavaScript `Date` object, you often see dates saved using a library like `Moment` which enhance the date object.
 If it has been stored as a result of an api call it could be in a serialised format like a `string` or a `number`.
 If it was a `string` it is more than likely going to be in an ISO format.

 Seeing a variable typed as a `Date` or a `Moment` is often sufficient.
 However, let's consider the serialized types of `string` and `number` which don't convey any "rich" meaning.